String cheese is a popular type of cheese that has a thread-like texture.

 A Portable and Nutritious Snack

-Generally speaking, a lot of popular snacks that offer portability and convenience are not great sources of nutrients.
+Generally speaking, many popular snacks that offer portability and convenience are not great sources of nutrients.

-For example, foods like candy, potato chips, cakes, and cookies, are all very convenient, and they often have an enjoyable taste.
-Unfortunately, they are also high in calories, refined carbohydrates, and added fats, and they are almost devoid of essential nutrients.
+For example, foods like candy, potato chips, cakes, and cookies are all very convenient and often have an enjoyable taste.
+Unfortunately, they are also high in calories, refined carbohydrates, added fats, and almost devoid of essential nutrients.

 On the other hand, a stick of string cheese is easy to slip into a lunchbox.
 The product is also relatively low in calories, high in protein, and it supplies a good range of vitamins and minerals too.